fintanmm/apparmor-formula/README.rst

 apparmor-formula
 ================

-A saltstack formula that is empty.
-It has dummy content to help with a quick start on a new formula.
+A saltstack formula that for managing Apparmor.

 .. note::